Plagues and Pandemics |Behind the Headlines Online Discussion

 Research Theme: Digital Humanities, Identities in Transformation

-Event Type: Alumni, Conferences, Courses, Healthy Trinity, Key dates, Lectures and Seminars, Library, Public
+Event Category: Alumni, Conferences, Courses, Healthy Trinity, Key dates, Lectures and Seminars, Library, Public

 Type of Event: One-time event

 Audience: Undergrad, Postgrad, Alumni, Faculty & Staff, Public